 Best Cashmere Turtlenecks and Roll Necks

 After she borrowed a British friend’s Boden cashmere jumper, Carlota was hooked on their cool knits.
 “They do a black roll-neck jumper that has a very The Row vibe,” she says.
 “I wear a lot of dark colours and paired with a black slip they look much more expensive than they are.”
 Another plus for Boden’s cashmere is that it’s machine washable and is entirely sourced from Mongolia, a region known for its long and fine cashmere-strand quality.
+[Editor’s note: Carlota’s pick is no longer available at Boden, but this similar style is available to shop now.]

 “There’s something at Arket to suit everyone’s tastes, and their cashmere range is no exception,” says writer Caroline Beirne.
 Passionate about sustainable fashion, Arket’s polo-collar jumper is made from 72 percent recycled cashmere and 28 percent responsible wool.
 “It is sustainable, on trend, luxury, and wearable all at the same time.
 Perfect to throw over loungewear around the house or to top off a ‘walk in the park’ outfit.”